Foxy Brown (film): Production

 According to director Jack Hill, due to tension between American International Pictures (AIP) and him, he was not invited to direct the sequel for Coffy until last minute.
 Tensions arose at a screening of a different film on which AIP had been working, which they were eager to show to Hill.
 Hill walked out, unimpressed, and AIP made a vow to never hire him again.
 AIP founder Samuel Z. Arkoff reconciled with Hill, however, after the success of Coffy.
 Foxy Brown was originally intended to be a sequel to his Coffy, also starring Pam Grier, and originally used the working title "Burn, Coffy, Burn!"
 However, AIP decided at the last minute it did not want to do a sequel.
 Therefore, it is never said exactly what kind of job Foxy Brown has – "Coffy" was a nurse, and since this was no longer to be a sequel, they could not give Foxy Brown that job and did not have time to rewrite the script to establish just what kind of job she had.

-On the audio commentary on the film's DVD release, Hill mentions that he was initially against the outfits that the wardrobe department chose for Foxy Brown.
+On the audio commentary on the film's DVD release, Hill mentions that he was against the outfits that the wardrobe department chose for Foxy Brown.
 Since Pam Grier had become a star in Coffy, an impetus existed to present the actress as even more stylish than she had appeared in the previous film.
 The 14 costumes were designed by a California couturier named Ruthie West, who was also the stylist for the Jackson 5, Thelma Houston, Bobbie Gentry, the Curtis Brothers, and Sisters Love, among others.
-Hill, by his own account, though, initially felt that the outfits were too trendy and specific to the time period, and within a few years would cause the film to look dated and obsolete.
-In the years since the film's release, however, Hill has reversed his opinion on Foxy's clothes, particularly in the wake of not only Foxy Brown's ascent into pop culture icon, but also the '70s nostalgia movement that started in the mid-1990s.
-Hill also mentioned that the character of Foxy Brown became something of a female empowerment symbol that seemed to transcend the time period of the film.
+Hill, by his own account, felt that the outfits were too trendy and specific to the time and that within a few years would cause the film to look dated and obsolete.
+Over the years, Hill has reversed his opinion on Foxy's clothes, particularly in the wake of not only Foxy Brown's ascent into pop culture icon, but also the '70s nostalgia movement that started in the mid-1990s.
+Hill also mentioned that the character of Foxy Brown became something of a female empowerment symbol that seemed to transcend the time of the film.